drinkbird/drinkbird.github.io/_posts/blog/2017-10-18-not-invented-here.md

 Truly [innovative organizations follow the same steps](https://research.google.com/pubs/papers.html), publishing scientific papers (or funding scientific researches), getting peer reviews, accepting external contributions and proving their hypotheses in a formal and structured way.

-## Preconception 5: In-house implementations are better aligned to our business needs
+## Preconception 5: In-house implementations are better aligned to business needs

-Although it sounds reasonable, this preconception is also easy to misunderstand.
+Although it sounds reasonable, this preconception is easy to misunderstand.

 A typical software system is composed of several components, arranged within many different layers of abstraction.
-At the center we can find the use cases, the whole purpose for the system's existence.
+At the heart we can find the use cases, the whole purpose for the system's existence.

 All other components are secondary and revolve around the use cases.
 Components like databases, frameworks, messaging systems, web frameworks - even the web itself - are implementation details.